rust-project-primer/book/src/organization/workspace.md

 ## Creating a Workspace

-You can crate a Cargo workspace by adding a `[workspace]` section in you `Cargo.toml`:
+You can create a Cargo workspace by adding a `[workspace]` section in your `Cargo.toml`:

 ```toml